Louisjreeves/SetupWacInstall/RCSimplePreRequisites.md

 9. Option 9 Deployment for proxy organizations - required! and Patch and update not supported if you use proxy - use manual Dell DRM download

 g.
-Hidden option- search for gsespace in script and you can add your own script and run as option g in the menu.
+Hidden option- search for gsespace in script and you can add your own script lines and run as hidden option g in the menu.